-Litigation Update
+Ongoing Litigation

-As previously announced, Cyclopharm continues to defend its valuable Intellectual Property vigorously and successfully.
+Throughout 2022 Cyclopharm continued to defend its valuable Intellectual Property vigorously and successfully.
 In 2019, the Company successfully brought an initial civil case against its former employee in the German market, Mr Bjorn Altmann and Almedis Altmann GmbH ("Almedis").